 " Demelza Cusens Timetable changes meant Demelza would only see her Year 9 classes for five one-hour periods over ten days, so she also needed a context that would allow her students to complete their work within this time frame.
 She decided each class would work on a different project based on experimentation with natural dyes: developing house roofs for a stage set and creating a booklet resource.

 Fiber artists like Olek and Magda Sayeg are practically yarn craft-household names in the world of yarn bombing, organizing some of the most famous fiber installations we know.
 Now, yarn bombings are now becoming so large in size that it often takes the cooperation of fiber artists and large organizations to stage the entire installation.
 Photo via Yarn Bombing Los Angeles Craft and Folk Art Museum, Los Angeles From far away, you’d never know that all these colorful squares are actually crocheted granny squares.
 More than 500 crafters from around the world contributed to this specific project.
 Photo via Alicia Kachmar Mr. Yarn bombing statues is not uncommon, as we’ve seen from yarn bombings like the Rocky statue in Philly.
 The red sweater, symbolic of the sweaters Mr. Not Your Grandma's Knitting: 20 Incredible Yarn Bombs.
 While certain types of permanent graffiti can be a very beautiful addition to an otherwise bland space, much of the time it's unattractive and a pain to remove.

 Yarn bombing, however, is a completely different story.
 Easily removable, yarn bombing focuses less on making a permanent statement and more on lending a sense of warmth to colder spaces.
 From bike racks to buses, yarn bombers seem to have found a way to add a knit cover to almost any type of outdoor item.
 Check out 20 of the most impressive, stringy works — they just might inspire you to craft something of your own.

 Nonetheless, the practice is still technically illegal in some jurisdictions, though it is not often prosecuted vigorously.
 While other forms of graffiti may be expressive, decorative, territorial, socio-political commentary, advertising or vandalism, yarn bombing was initially almost exclusively about reclaiming and personalizing sterile or cold public places.
 It has since developed with groups graffiti knitting and crocheting worldwide, each with their own agendas and public graffiti knitting projects being run.
 History Get Involved - Yarnbombers United.
 Twilight Taggers: How To Yarn Bomb.
 I get asked all the time "How do you yarn bomb exactly?

 " So here's a How To guide on yarn bombing.
 This is just from my personal experience.
 Everyone does it differently.
 Everyone needs to find their own flow.
 Also keep in mind that I only crochet my yarn bombs.
 Start with something small like a small pole piece or a granny square and then you'd be done in no time and won't be discouraged with such a large time consuming project.
 2. 4.
 If using only sewing, you run the risk of the piece not staying tied securely to the object.
 Sewing a tag onto a horizontal object like a banister is fine as it will generally stay well.
 8. 9.

 More helpful links:What You'll Need To Take When Yarn Bombing Things To Remember About Yarn BombingIdeas For Yarn Bombs To Make Luv Bali.
 P.S.
 Yarnbombing | KNITS FOR LIFE.
 We make, install, maintain, and remove the vast majority of our work and almost always get permission to install.
 We have never “gotten in trouble” or been asked to remove a new yarnbomb.
 Our yarnbombs do not damage flora and fauna.
 Yarnbombing is not a waste of time.
 Download hi-res images of our work from these Flickr sets or contact us.
 All images are approved for free cultural works (CC BY 2.0).

 Machine knit yarnbomb by Lorna Watt.
-Story Time (or Literary Tubes) by Lorna Watt, Jill Watt, and Magine Slonaker.
-Buttmunches by Lorna and Jill Watt.
+You Don’t Even Know, 2013.
 Yarn Bomb Ideas and Stitch Patterns on Pinterest | Stitches, Crochet Stitches and Crochet.
 'Yarn bombing' Polish artist Olek brightens up morning commute by covering TRAIN with crochet.
 Polish artist Olek spent two days covering the locomotive with crochetOlek's work is proving popular with locals in the Polish city of LodzThe artwork, now named Deadly Romance, will be on display until the 19th By Ruth Styles Published: 18:44 GMT, 5 August 2013 | Updated: 18:59 GMT, 5 August 2013 From crocheted boyfriends to woolly teapots, it would seem there's little that can't be created with a pair of knitting needles and a few balls of wool.
 But one Polish artist has decided to take things a step further and has covered an entire train with colourful crochet.